abhiagar/questions/README.md

 - "How did humans become self-aware?"
 - "How can evolution account for the human mind?"
 - "How do scientists explain things like language, that do not occur anywhere else in the animal world?"

+####Design/Feedback loop

+- Always get input in things that you are doing & learning.
+Show them what you're doing and then critically ask quesitons.